appsody/website/content/docs/using-appsody/deploying.md

 You can delegate the build and deployment steps to an external pipeline, such as a Tekton pipeline that consumes the source code of your Appsody project after you push it to a GitHub repository.
 Within the pipeline, you can run [appsody build](/docs/using-appsody/building), which builds the application image and generates a deployment manifest.
 You can use the manifest to deploy your application to a Kubernetes environment where the Appsody operator is installed.

-> Currently we only support a local Docker daemon.
-To workaround this, see the [FAQ](/docs/faq/#12-how-do-i-deploy-my-application-to-a-local-minikube-cluster).
+> Currently, Appsody supports you using a local Docker daemon only.
+To work around this, see the [FAQ](/docs/faq/#12-how-do-i-deploy-my-application-to-a-local-minikube-cluster).

 These deployment options are covered in more detail in the following sections.

 ## Deploying your application to a Kubernetes cluster
 There are many options to deploy your Appsody applications to a Kubernetes cluster.
 The best approach depends on the specific scenario:
-- If you intend to have your application deployed on a shared cluster for integration testing or production, you are probably going to rely on CI/CD pipelines, and have the application built and deployed from its source.
+- If you intend to deploy your application on a shared cluster for integration testing or production, you are probably going to rely on CI/CD pipelines.
+In this case, the application is built and deployed from its source.
 - If you are testing your application on a locally installed cluster, you would want to use [appsody deploy](/docs/cli-commands/#appsody-deploy).

-If you have installed a Kubernetes cluster on your development workstation and want to use your local Docker image cache instead of pushing the image to Docker Hub, make sure you set up your Kubernetes cluster to consume images from the local Docker cache.
+If your development workstation has a Kubernetes cluster installed, you can use your local Docker image cache instead of pushing the image to Docker Hub.
+To do this, you need to configure your Kubernetes cluster to use images from the local Docker [cache](https://kubernetes.io/docs/concepts/containers/images/#pre-pulled-images).

 To deploy your Appsody project locally, run:
 ```